-Scenario 3: Your bed surface is comfortable, but you get overly warm at night.
+Scenario 4: Your bed surface is comfortable, but you get overly warm at night.
 You think maybe a memory foam mattress topper will improve airflow.
-The solution: a new mattress.
-Memory foam has come a long way since it first hit the market in the mid-90’s, but you can still experience heat-trapping.
-New mattress technology, like what you see in the new Simmons Beautyrest Black mattress models, combine gel and memory foam with a design that specifically aids airflow so you won’t overheat at night.
+The solution: a memory foam topper.
+Memory Foam has come a long way since it first hit the market in the mid 90’s, and you can reduce overheating at night with a gel memory foam topper which captures and distributes heat.
+Although a gel memory foam topper can help with overheating, if you get overly warm at night and your mattress matches with scenario 3 then a new mattress would be the best solution.
+New mattress technology, like what you see in the new Beautyrest Black mattress models, combines gel, memory foam, and the conductive properties of diamond technology to specifically aid airflow so you won’t overheat at night.

 Before you decide memory foam topper vs. new mattress, think about the real problem you’re trying to solve.
 If if you’re simply in need of a little extra cushion, that memory foam topper looks like the right choice.
 But if you need quality support for night after night, a new mattress is the way to go.

 |Editor’s Note: This post was originally published in April 2013 and has been revamped and updated for accuracy and comprehensiveness April 2017.|